-The student seeking accommodations in their educational plan is responsible to provide a written request including substantiating documentation to the STI Director.
+The student seeking accommodations in their educational plan is responsible to complete and submit a "Request for Accommodations" form including substantiating documentation, to the STI Director.

 "No otherwise qualified person with a disability in the United States shall, solely by reason of disability, be denied the benefits of, be excluded from participating in, or be subjected to discrimination under any program or activity receiving federal financial assistance".
 Section 504 of the Rehabilitation Act.